A different way to work with pain.

 The nervous system may continue to register the area as something to protect—leading to subtle guarding, ongoing tension, or a sense that the body hasn’t fully let go.

-This can show up anywhere in the body, including the abdomen or face, where it may feel like limited movement, persistent tension, or something that hasn’t fully resolved.
+This can show up anywhere in the body, including the abdomen or face—often experienced as limited movement, persistent tension, or something that doesn’t fully resolve.

 MPS Scar Release uses a targeted, non-invasive approach to work with both the tissue and the nervous system—helping these areas feel less guarded and more able to respond and soften over time.